 This is why bookshelf speakers can deliver the kind of clarity and wide-open sound that only floorstanding speakers costing a lot more can match.
 You can further optimize the sound ofbookshelf speakers by putting them on a pair of dedicated stands, and that’s why we have left room in the $500 budget for a pair of quality stands to go with the monitor speakers – which is a fancier name for bookshelf speakers, as if for use in a music studio.

+This is a higher end model than the RB-51 II, a top pick in the under $200 category.
 The distinctive feature of Klipsch speakers is the horn-loaded tweeter.
 Coupled with high efficiency cone woofer designs, such as the 6.5-inch high-output Cerametallic woofer used in the Klipsch Reference RB-61 II bookshelf speaker, the effects are high efficiency and super low distortion.
 The RB-61 II speakers are easy on the amplifier.
 They sound great with just about any receiver or amplifier.